 There is no statistic to be found that supports the ‘One in Five’ claim.
 This figure is prominently put on a website by the Council of Europe, but without giving any source.

 According to the World Health Organization (WHO) 9.6% of children worldwide are sexually abused.
-Contrary to the EU figures, this data is based on a study, an analyses of community surveys.
+Contrary to the EU figures, this data is based on a study, an analysis of community surveys.

 Nevertheless, let’s ignore the European Commission’s exaggeration of affected children as the number published by the WHO is still very high and must be addressed.

-The WHO number suggests that more than 6 million children in the EU suffer from sexual abuse.
+The number published by the WHO suggests that more than 6 million children in the EU suffer from sexual abuse.

 Consequently, we can agree that the EU must do something to stop child sexual abuse.

 Another question that is very important when introducing surveillance measures to tackle child sexual abuse is the one of effectiveness.

 If monitoring of our private communication (CSAM scanning) would help save millions of children in Europe from sexual abuse, many people would agree to the measure.
 But would that actually be the case?

 On the same website that the EU Commission claims that ‘1 in 5’ children are affected, they also say that “Between 70% and 85% of children know their abuser.
 The vast majority of children are victims of people they trust.”

 This begs the question: How is scanning for CSAM on every chat message going to help prevent child sexual abuse within the family, the sports club or the church?